EMBRYOPSIDA Pirani & Prado

 Zhao et al. (2016) suggest that in monocots the embryonic suspensor is difficult to differentiate from the rest of the embryo, clear homologues of the WOX8 gene, in other angiosperms a marker for suspensor cell fate, not being identifiable there.
 There has been much discussion about the evolution of the single cotyledon that characterizes the clade - by connation, or by suppression (see e.g. Haines & Lye 1979; Burger 1998)?
 Having a terminal cotyledon was initially thought to be a synapomorphy of the monocots, and Kaplan (1997: 1 ch.
 4) noted that this is because the single cotyledon pushes the erstwhile terminal meristem to one side, so evicting it, similarly, the cotyledon of broad-leaved angiosperms that have only a single cotyledon is more or less terminal.
 Conversely, in Poaceae the whole embryo is well developed, primordia of foliage leaves being visible, so it is perhaps not surprising to find that the cotyledon is more obviously lateral there (see also Zhao et al. 2016).
 The relationship of the radicle to the suspensor seems to vary, and the point of origin of the former is distinctly to one side in several Alismatales, at least (Yamashita 1976).

 Qiu et al. (2010) found Asparagales to be sister to all remaining monocots other than Alismatales, although support for this position was not very strong and Petrosaviales were not included.
-However, when included, Petrosaviaceae (both genera) formed a clade sister to the remaining monocots (e.g. Chase et al. 2000a; Davis et al. 2004; Givnish et al. 2005: ndhF gene alone; Graham et al. 2006; Magallón et al. 2015; Lam et al. 2018; Givnish et al. 2018b).
-Although Petrosaviales are commonly placed as in the tree here, a recent study recovered a [Petrosaviales + commelinid] clade (Gitzendanner et al. 2018: plastome data).
+However, when included, Petrosaviaceae (both genera) formed a clade sister to the remaining monocots (e.g. Chase et al. 2000a; Davis et al. 2004; Givnish et al. 2005: ndhF gene alone; S. W. Graham et al. 2006; Magallón et al. 2015; Lam et al. 2018; Givnish et al. 2018b).
+Although Petrosaviales have commonly been placed as in the tree here (e.g. A.P.G.
+IV 2016), recent studies have recovered a [Petrosaviales + commelinid] clade (Gitzendanner et al. 2018a: plastome data, support poor) or a [Petrosaviaceae + Asparagales] clade (H.-T. Li et al. 2019: 90% bootstrap), so the position of this little clade is rather up in the air - see also Gitzendanner et al. (2019b).

 Note that monocots were not found to be monophyletic in some morphological studies such as those by Hay and Mabberley (1991); Araceae were independently derived from broad-leaved angiosperms, perhaps from Nymphaeales.
 Some morphological cladistic studies have placed net-veined monocots as sister to all other monocots, suggesting that this leaf venation was plesiomorphic in the monocots (Stevenson & Loconte 1995, see also Dahlgren et al. 1985; Yeo 1989; X.-X. Li & Zhou 2006, etc.); the broad-leaved angiosperm outgroups have similar foliar features.
 This harks back to some ideas of Lindley (1853), who thought that the monocots that had leaves with reticulate venation, which he called dictyogens, were intermediate between the exogens (dicots) and the endogens (other monocots).
 Morphological cladistic analyses of the net-veined taxa by themselves (Conran 1989) also suggested relationships which now seem rather unsatisfactory.
 The analysis of morphological characters alone in monocots has tended to produce trees with little resolution and little support for those branches that are resolved (e.g. Li & Zhou 2006: support only for Alismatales minus Aracaeae and for Zingiberales).
 Focussing on the single character of apocarpous gynoecium, Endress (1995b) suggested that Triuris (Pandanales-Triuridaceae) might be a rather basal monocot.
 Even in an analysis of fifteen chloroplast genomes, the five monocots included were not always monophyletic (Goremykin et al. 2005), while Duvall et al. (2006) discuss other studies in which monocots appear not to be monophyletic - the 18S gene is implicated in producing this topology.
 Acorales were sister (99% ML bootstrap!) to eudicots in the PHYC analysis of Hertweck et al. (2015).